23122K/swift-loggable/README.md

   static func quux() -> Self { ... }
 }
 ```
-To log method inside extension we can annotate it with `@Logged` as shown previously or mark it with `@Log`, functions annotated with `@Log` expands to something like this:
+To log a method inside an extension, you can either annotate it with `@Logged`, as shown earlier, or use `@Log`.
+Functions annotated with `@Log` expand to something like this:
 ```diff
 extension Foo {
 +   @Log